- Will there be any downtime?

 The ENOM IPS tag

 - Contact your current registrar, and ask them to update the IPS tag on your domain to DreamHost’s tag which is ENOM.

 - IPS tags are case-sensitive so make sure ENOM is in capital letters.

 Once that’s done, the domain is no longer in the losing registrar’s control and is in limbo until the transfer completes.

 To complete the process after IPS tag is changed, submit the transfer through your DreamHost panel as outlined above so they can finish the process and place the domain’s management in your account.

 When transferring a .IO TLD to DreamHost, you may receive a message from "Key Systems GmbH" indicating that the domain has successfully transferred to them.

 This is a normal step as Key Systems is the technology partner that eNom uses to to facilitate .IO domain transfers to DreamHost.

-If you have any questions, you can contact support using the following link: Contact Support.
+If you have any questions, Contact Support.